Work injury lawyer comp discusses rules of evidence and why an employee should never appeal a denied workers’ comp claim on his or her own.

-When you appeal a denied workers’ comp claim an employee hurt on-the-job is going to have to explain what happened and how it has impacted his or her ability to work.
+When you appeal a denied workers’ comp claim in Michigan an employee hurt on-the-job is going to have to explain what happened and how it has impacted his or her ability to work.
 This is not always simple when the rules of evidence limit what can be said or presented.
 It is also likely that a private investigator will testify regarding activity checks and video surveillance.
 Coworkers will be used to testify that events did or did not occur.
 All these witnesses must testify within the rules of evidence and be subjected to cross examination.
 Hire an experienced lawyer who can make sure witness testimony is appropriate.

 Michigan Workers Comp Lawyers never charges a fee to evaluate a potential case.
 Our law firm has represented injured and disabled workers exclusively for more than 35 years.
 Call (844) 316-8033 for a free consultation today.